i Overview of the US healthcare system

 Healthcare reform, including the ACA and any new healthcare legislation that may ultimately be passed under the Trump administration, has and will continue to have a major impact on healthcare delivery and expenditures.
 The ACA's overarching objective was to expand coverage to 31 million currently uninsured Americans, primarily through the individual mandate, employer mandate, expansion of Medicaid and establishment of subsidies (i.e., tax credits) to purchase plans in the health insurance marketplace established by each participating state, or by the federal government.
 The law establishes a minimum of 10 categories of 'essential health benefits' for plans: (1) ambulatory patient services; (2) emergency services; (3) hospitalisation; (4) maternity and newborn care; (5) mental health and substance use disorder services, including behavioural health treatment; (6) prescription drugs; (7) rehabilitative and habilitative services and devices; (8) laboratory services; (9) preventive and wellness services and chronic disease management; and (10) paediatric services, including oral and vision care.
 However, other types of healthcare services for adults, such as dental care and vision care, are typically paid for individuals personally or through other types of private insurance plans that cover such services.

-Despite these requirements, changes to the ACA introduced under the Trump Administration have cut away at other features of the ACA.
-For instance, in February 2018, HHS proposed regulations allowing for alternative health plans in the form of short-term plans lasting just under one year (under the previous administration, the duration of such short-term plans was limited to 90 days, making them exceptionally unattractive to potential consumers).
+Despite these requirements of the programme and other initiatives, changes to the ACA introduced under the Trump Administration have cut away at other features of the ACA.
+For instance, in February 2018, HHS proposed regulations allowing for alternative health plans in the form of short-term plans lasting just under one year (under the previous administration, the duration of short-term plans was limited to 90 days, making them exceptionally unattractive to potential consumers).
 Such short-term plans are likely to create a competitive, lower-priced alternative to the plans available under Obamacare because they are not subject to the same requirements as full-scale health plans.

 Although these reforms to the ACA have created a number of different options for consumers (albeit with increased risks), there nonetheless remains a widespread perception that the US healthcare system will continue to be inefficient and burdened with unnecessary administrative expenses and inflated prices.
 Problems with the healthcare infrastructure in the United States may continue to be a substantial drag on the nation's economic growth and development, notwithstanding the ACA and other reform measures.
 Indeed, early implementation problems, including but not limited to the serious defects in the ACA's enrolment website, have contributed to the view that the United States lacks the competence to reform its healthcare system.